blakegolliher/s3slower/README.md

 # S3Slower - S3 Client Latency Monitor

+> **⚠️ Refactoring in Progress**: This project is being refactored from Python to Go.
+See the [Go Implementation](#go-implementation-in-progress) section below for details.

 S3Slower is a production-ready tool for monitoring S3 client-side latency using eBPF.
 It traces HTTP requests and responses from S3 clients without requiring SDK instrumentation, providing detailed metrics via Prometheus and other exporters.

 ## Features